 The Day Before

-If you are using whole chicken wings, prepare the chicken by seperating the drum, flat, and tip.
-Place in a large mixing bowl.
+If you are using whole chicken wings, prepare the chicken by cutting apart the drum, flat, and tip.
+Place all in a large mixing bowl.

-Add corn starch, salt, and baking powder to mixing bowl.
-Toss the wings until completly coated.
+Add corn starch, salt, any additional seasoning and baking powder to mixing bowl (see notes below).
+Toss the wings until completely coated.

-Season with your favorite seasoning.
-Place uncovered in a fridge for 12-24 hours.
+Season with your favorite seasoning and salt and pepper.
+Place uncovered in a fridge for 12-24 hours to dry.

 The Day Of